marcus1337/NEAT/README.md

 Interface with the code is done via "Coordinator.h".
 "Main.h" and "Test.h" are not ment to exist in a final solution.
 For performance reasons, the project is intended to be statically linked to Microsofts memory allocator "mimalloc" (https://github.com/microsoft/mimalloc).

 ### Purpose
-Uses a genetic algorithm to train neural networks.
+Uses one or several genetic algorithms to train neural networks.
 All networks being trained have the same number of input and output nodes, which are defined by "numIn" and "numOut".
 The amount of networks that are to be trained at once are defined by "numAI".

 ## Class Descriptions